Zayn Malik Defends Ex-Girlfriend Gigi Hadid On Twitter: ‘She’s The Most Amazing Woman I’ve Ever Known’

 — Gigi Hadid (@GiGiHadid) April 4, 2019

-Despite splitting up a few months ago for the second time in their on-again-off-again relationship that spans more than three years, it is no surprise that Zayn was quick to clap back at his ex’s haters.
+Despite splitting up a few months ago for the second time in their rocky relationship that spans more than three years, it is no surprise that Zayn was quick to clap back at his ex’s haters.
 The stars still appear to be on good terms, and Gigi has even been spotted going to and from the solo artist’s New York apartment a handful of times since their most recent breakup in January.

-“Gigi and Zayn still talk,” a source revealed to Us Weeklylast week.
+“Gigi and Zayn still talk,” a source revealed to Us Weekly last week.
 “She still has feelings for him, of course, but he has major issues an she knows they aren’t compatible.”

 "She is the most amazing woman I've ever known." – Zayn Malik https://t.co/EqaUKRbQsb pic.twitter.com/4xDPq3Jze8